absara1am/Flipkart-Sentiment-Analysis/README.md

 How to Use
 1.Clone or download the repository to your local machine.
 2.Install the required libraries as mentioned above.
-3.Run the flipkart_reviews_sentiment_analysis.ipynb file in Jupyter Notebook or any other compatible environment.
+3.Run the Flipkart Reviews Sentiment Analysis using Python.ipynb file in Jupyter Notebook or any other compatible environment.
 4.The code will load the dataset, clean it, and perform sentiment analysis, displaying the output in the form of visualizations.

 License